Scott Menzel’s Picks for the 17 Worst Films of 2017 with 7 Dishonorable Mentions

 The Shack is a Christian movie where one of the best actresses working today (Octavia Spencer) plays god.
 I wish I could say that this was a comedy but it is not.
 The Shack is a heavy-handed religious drama where Sam Worthington plays Mack Phillips, a father searching for answers after his youngest daughter gets abducted.
 As a viewer, I got to spend the entire runtime watching Mack beat himself up and try to forgive and forget everything bad that has ever happened in his life.
 This is the type of pushy religious nonsense that just angers me.
 The agenda pushing script combined with the dull performance by Sam Worthington made sitting through this quite a painful experience.
 For over 2 hours, the audience is forced to watch Mack relive the worst moments in his life but is told to not be angry or hold a grudge.
 While I completely understand that this is a tale of forgiveness, I couldn’t get behind the message considering how bad Mack’s life was.
 Come on, Hollywood please don’t make a film where the acts that the person committed are so horrific that no one in their right mind would be able to forgive them.
 The film makes it seem that Mark is too gullible and passive especially when you learn about his backstory and what ultimately happened to his daughter.

 Hey kids, want to see a film where the story of the nativity is told from the perspective of animated talking animals?
 After bringing the world The Emoji Movie this summer, The Star is just another example of how Sony Animation Studios only has the Hotel Transylvania franchise keeping them afloat.
 This pointless cash grab of a family film features dated animation, annoying voice work, and a soundtrack that feels completely out of place.
-I get that the idea was to sell this as a religious story for the masses.
-I think Sony was hoping it would have caught on so that they could have merchandised the hell out of it as well but thankfully this film didn’t go anywhere.
+I get that the idea of the Star was to sell a religious story to children.
+I think Sony was hoping that the film would have caught on so that they could have merchandised the hell out of it but thankfully this film didn’t go anywhere.
 The animation is so flat and boring plus the actors who voiced their characters were just so lame.
 I need to also point out that I found the voice casting to be somewhat racist.
 Why were the camels voiced by all black actors?
 Something about that rubbed me the wrong way.